-Smartphone glass surface friction refers to the resistance encountered when a finger moves across the screen.
-It is influenced by the physical and chemical properties of the glass surface.
+Smartphone glass surface friction refers to the resistance encountered when your finger moves across the screen.
+This resistance is created by the interaction between the microscopic texture of the glass and the natural properties of your skin, including moisture, oils, and pressure.

-Friction is neither inherently good nor bad—it must be balanced.
-Too much friction can make the screen feel sticky, while too little can reduce control and accuracy.
+Friction is not inherently good or bad.
+Instead, it must be carefully balanced.
+Too much friction can make the screen feel sticky and slow, while too little friction can result in a slippery surface that reduces control and accuracy.

 The Science Behind Smartphone Glass Surface Friction